Akrog/ansible-role-storage/README.md

 [![Galaxy](https://img.shields.io/badge/galaxy-Akrog.storage-blue.svg?style=flat-square)](https://galaxy.ansible.com/Akrog/storage/)

-The Ansible Storage Role is a vendor agnostic abstraction providing infrastructure administrators with automation for storage solutions and access provisioned resources.
+The Ansible Storage Role is a vendor agnostic abstraction providing infrastructure administrators with automation for storage solutions and to access provisioned resources.

 Thanks to this abstraction it's now possible to write reusable playbooks that